nicoxmcd/Cloud/Paths/CloudPracticioner/Concepts.md

 2. Benefit from mass economies of scale
 3. Stop guessing capacity
 4. Increase speed and agility
-5. Stop sepnding money running and maintaining data centers
+5. Stop spending money running and maintaining data centers
 6. Go global in minutes

 **AWS Well-architected framework**
 There are 6 pillars behind creating a well-architected framework in AWS
 1. Operational excellence